 If you don’t feel like converting an old static site to WordPress and want something clean and easy to customize, be sure to check out our collection of premium WordPress themes.

 WordPress works in a rather straightforward manner but it may seem confusing if you are completely new to the concept.
 WordPress relies on PHP to call on different parts of your content from the database management system it stands on.
 For example, look in your

 header.php file.
 As you scroll through the code notice the PHP calls, they start with a

 <?php and end with a

-This line uses PHP to look-up your stylesheet’s location from the database.
+This line uses PHP to look-up your blog’s name from the database and display it.
 This basic function of retrieving or calling some kind of data from your database and using PHP to display it in your HTML is how WordPress works.
 Throughout this process you will be substituting PHP for different parts of your content and your code.
 This will make editing easier in the long run, as you will find out.
 Now that you understand the basics of how WordPress works, lets get started.